getsolus/solus-site.github.io/content/blog/2016-11-01-this-week-in-solus-install-38.md

 ### Website

-As you might have noticed, our website has changed quite significantly in the last day or so.
+As you might have noticed, our website has changed quite significantly on Saturday.
 Previously, we were using Wordpress to deliver information about the Solus project and Budgie, however it simply didn't fit our needs and was quite frankly a royal pain to work with.
 So it has been completely tossed out and replaced with this new Hugo-based website, which not only gives us the opportunity to tell the Solus story in a more tailored fashion, but opens the door to a lot of possibilities in the future.